In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Warsaw Caves Kettles

-As you hike along the Warsaw Caves lookout trail, you’ll come across the Warsaw Caves Kettles.
-These kettles are bowl-like depressions in the limestone caused by stones or grains of sand to swirl around the same place for long periods.
-Kettles are also evidence of a larger ancient river.
-This one kettle, in particular, was a blast for the kids.
-It allowed them to sit inside, drop down and climb back up.
-Great spot for a photo op!
+Hiking along the Warsaw Caves lookout trail will eventually lead you to the Warsaw Caves Kettles.
+These kettles are bowl-like depressions in the limestone caused by stones or grains of sand that swirl around the same place for long periods.
+Kettles ‘potholes’ are also evidence of a larger ancient river.
+This one kettle, in particular, made an awesome play apparatus for the kids.
+It allowed them to sit inside, drop down and climb back up, over and over again.
+It’s also a great spot for a photo op!

 Eroded by a current of sand and stone in an ancient river to form this small kettle